About the client

 Although each publication has its own distinct and dedicated website, behind the scenes, their architecture was the same – served by an identical technical solution.

 - Overscaled servers.
-While the client’s servers were equipped to handle extremely high traffic peaks, in reality, they were using just 10-20% of their resources, which drove up costs.
+While the client’s servers were equipped to handle extremely high traffic peaks, these peaks were rare.
+Most of the time, our client used only 10-20% of their resources, which drove up costs.

 Do you want to build a similar project?